wessenstam/gts2021-prep/phase3/phase3.rst

 #.
 Save the file. **DON'T COMMIT AND PUSH YET!!!!** we need to make a small change to Drone to make the step work
 #.
 As we are using the **from_secret** parameter we need to tell Drone what the secret is.
 Open the Drone UI (\http://<IP ADDRESS OF DOCKER VM>:8080)
 #.
 Click on your **Fiesta_Application repository -> SETTINGS**
 #.
-Under the **Secrets** section type the following:
+Under the **Secrets** section type the following - Hit the **ADD SECRET** button after each line:

    - **dockerhub_username** - Your DockerHub Account name (we will use devnutanix)
    - **dockerhub_password** - The password of the Dockerhub Account

    .. figure:: images/25.png

 #.
-Return to the VC instance we left earlier and run the Commit and push step to get the CI/CD running.
+Return to the VC instance we left earlier and run the Commit and push step via the Git extension, to get the CI/CD running.
 The end stage will be a push to the Dockerhub.
 The end of the CI/CD Pipeline should be that we have three images/versions in the Dockerhub environment (the below image is composed out of Drone UI and Dockerhub UI)

    .. figure:: images/27.png